peterlembke/rox/images/web/certificates/README.md

 If you want to use the [Notification API](https://developer.mozilla.org/en-US/docs/Web/API/Notifications_API/Using_the_Notifications_API) then follow this guide [macOS - allow notifications](Documentation/macos-allow-notifications.md)

 If you want to create your own self-signed certificate then use this guide: [Create new certificate](Documentation/create-new-certificate.md)

+Let's encrypt have an interesting article on the subject: [Certificates for localhost](https://letsencrypt.org/docs/certificates-for-localhost/)